 caught by the flames.
 As I climbed out of the fiery swamp, John Watson looked at me in amazement, apparently no longer expecting to see me alive!
 Then he asked me, whether I'm aware that we are all "Done with"!
 I could not

 reply because the tanker exploded with a Big Bang.
-Or better a Whumm, as 35'000 litres of fuel blew up.
+Or better a Whhuumm, as 35'000 liters of fuel blew up.
 Flames shot high into the sky and covered the bridge, just at the spot, where most on lookers where gathered.
 Many paid

 their curiosity with their lives.
 The spectacle was breathtaking.
 To top it, also our Pick Up burst in flames and the inferno was complete.
 Trees and bushes exploded in flames.
 I had a very narrow escape indeed and 3 of us